-- Must be a valid email address, i.e. [email protected]
+- Must be a valid email address.

-- Must be provided
+- Must be provided.

-Once you have your rules mapped out like this, you can pass them to a validator to determine if the data passes or fails and perform actions based on the outcome.
+Once you have your rules mapped out like this, you can pass them to a validator object to determine if the data passes, or fails, and perform actions based on the outcome.
 The validator will also provide you with error messages, or you can specify custom messages.

-Laravel as a whole has a large focus on the feel of the framework API and utilises the fluent interface for lots of things throughout the code base.
+Laravel as a whole has a large focus on the feel of the framework API and the fluent interface pops up a lot when working with the code base.
 It actually already has a fluent rule builder for some more complex rules, but more on that shortly.

-Now instead of concatenating all these rules with the pipe character, we can simply call method names that correspond with the rules and pass in the arguments.
+Instead of concatenating all these rules with the pipe character, we can simply call method names that correspond with the rules and pass in the arguments.

 Built in Rule Class

-As I mentioned earlier, Laravel actually comes with some built in classes for building validation rules, however it only allows for the creation of the
+As I mentioned earlier Laravel actually comes with some built in classes for building validation rules, however it only allows for the creation of the

 One thing to keep in mind is that the built in rules have additional methods of their own for building up the validation logic, so you must call any methods on a built in rule directly after the initial call to it.
-As a example, let’s say we want to ensure that the user’s email is unique in the database, but we want to ignore a specific users id.
-Easy, let’s make some magic…
+As a example if we want to ensure that the users email is unique in the database, but we want to ignore a specific users ID we could do something like this…

 Here you can see the built in